 All other things being equal, a very good case can be made for choosing a vertical over a horizontal split case pump.
-First, vertically
+First, vertically split case pumps vertical, it's easy to see from the following diagram why this is so:

-Double Suction Inline - These pumps can be quite large and are typically used when the piping flange size is over 12 inches. split case pumps usually take up substantially less space, depending on the orientation of the pipe connections.
-Assuming the suction and discharge piping can be vertical, it's easy to see from the following diagram why this is so:
+Double Suction Inline - These pumps can be quite large and are typically used when the piping flange size is over 12 inches.
+Double suction inline pumps have bushings (no moving parts) instead of bearings, which must be usually take up substantially less space, depending on the orientation of the pipe connections.
+Assuming the suction and discharge piping can be